It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 I'm Mark Davis in Texas filling in.

-Uh Proposition Eight passes in California.
+Proposition 8 passes in California.

-Uh anti-prop eight, often radical gay activists are how do I fra Let me be really, really fair here.
+Let me be really, really fair here.

-You know there are gay people in America who do not believe that they have the right to have their marriages viewed as the legal equal of heterosexual marriages.
+You know, there are gay people in America who do not believe that they have the right to have their marriages viewed as the legal equal of heterosexual marriages.

-You do know that exist.
+You do know that exists.

 There are gay folks who are absolutely married.